 Enquiry form could not be loaded

 The online Graduate Diploma in Law (GDL Online) is your pathway into practice.
 It is the conversion course you need to complete if you have an undergraduate degree in a non-law subject and want to study law at a postgraduate level.
 If you’re looking for a truly flexible conversion course to kick-start your route to a career as a lawyer, our supported GDL Online is the perfect solution.

-A UK undergraduate degree at level 2:2 or above in any discipline.Full requirements
+An undergraduate degree at 2:2 or above in any discipline (or equivalent).Full requirements

 12 months (full-time)